jimratliff/GenoMac-user/README.md

   - BTT should (a) recognize the installed license file and (b) automatically load the configuration file that has been “stow”-ed into `~/.config/BetterTouchTool`.

 ## Remaining configuration steps that have not been (cannot be) automated
-See the Google Docs document “[Project GenoMac: Post-automation steps](https://docs.google.com/document/d/1jKJpWnCBFcT24MGbaeMq90fbnus2rMHIVlRejkfI9aw/edit?usp=sharing).”
+See the Google Docs document “[Project GenoMac: Post-automation steps](https://docs.google.com/document/d/1jKJpWnCBFcT24MGbaeMq90fbnus2rMHIVlRejkfI9aw/edit?usp=sharing)” (in my standard Google account).

 ## TODOs
 - Laptop-specific settings